HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/config_cluster/managing_cluster/managing_cluster_replication/index.md

     !!!warning
         The memory-to-memory session application can lead to low memory conditions if failures cause replication to fail.
 This condition can occur because the local and backup sessions are stored in the JVM memory.
 Therefore, failures with replicating the session data can prevent freeing the memory that is allocated for the backup session.

-    -   AIX® HP-UX Linux™ Solaris Windows™:
+    -   AIX®, Linux™ and Windows™:
         -   For general information, read [Session management support](https://www.ibm.com/docs/en/was/9.0.5?topic=sessions-session-management-support).
         -   For memory-to-memory information, read [Memory-to-memory replication](https://www.ibm.com/docs/en/was/9.0.5?topic=SSEQTP_9.0.5/com.ibm.websphere.nd.multiplatform.doc/ae/cprs_memory2memory.html).
         -   For database session information, read [Configuring for database session persistence](https://www.ibm.com/docs/en/was/9.0.5?topic=sessions-configuring-database-session-persistence).